fenetikm/falcon/README.md

 To use in kitty, copy and paste the values in the `kitty/kitty.conf` file into the bottom of your `kitty.conf` file (usually in `~/Library/Preferences/kitty/kitty.conf`).

+_Protip_: if you are on macOS and using an external monitor, you may like my fork of [kitty](https://github.com/fenetikm/kitty) which alters the font rendering to beef it up a tad.

 ### alacritty<a name="alacritty"></a>

 [alacritty project home page](https://github.com/jwilm/alacritty)

 To use in alacritty, put the color configuration from `alacritty.yml` into your `alacritty.yml` file (usually in `~/Library/Preferences/alacritty/alacritty.yml` or `~/.config/alacritty/alacritty.yml`).

+(Thanks to [timvisee](https://github.com/fenetikm/falcon/issues?q=is%3Apr+author%3Atimvisee) for that one!)

 ### Tmux<a name="tmux"></a>